 Land Use Impacts

 The mining and drilling that is done to extract fossil fuels causes huge damage to surrounding ecosystems.
 Mining is typically used for coal, and drilling for oil and natural gas.
 Underground mining creates an acidic mine drainage that can be detrimental to plants, animals, and humans in the vicinity.
 Surface mining techniques, such as mountain top removal, cause extreme and often irreversible damage to local environments.
-Mudslides, earthquakes, landslides, and flash flooding are more common in areas surrounding surface mining operations, as well as pollution of local water sources.
+Mudslides, earthquakes, landslides, flash flooding and pollution of water sources are more common in areas surrounding surface mining operations.
 Oil and gas extraction through drilling causes contaminated water to be brought to the surface, which is difficult to safely dispose of.
 Fracking, the process of injecting liquid at a high pressure into objects like rocks to force them open and extract oil, causes even greater quantities of this water to be brought up.

 Water Use Impacts